 2. Kyoto, Japan

-Of course we all know that Kyoto is one of our own favourite cities to visit.
-We now have more than 60 articles on Kyoto on the site.
+You probably know by now that Kyoto is one of our own favourite cities to visit.
+We have more than 60 articles on Kyoto on the site.
 I truly believe it does have something for everyone.

-It’s a compact and flat city making it perfect for walking around.
-With tea shops, coffee shops, street food and fabulous restaurants covering the city you’re never at a loss for somewhere to take a break, indulge in the local cuisine and watch the ebb and flow of city life for a while.
-Kyoto blends centuries of tradition almost seemlessly with the modern efficiency we have come to expect in Japan.
+It is a compact and flat city making it perfect for walking around.
+With tea shops, coffee shops, street food and fabulous restaurants covering the city you’re never at a loss for somewhere to take a break and indulge in the local cuisine, or watch the ebb and flow of city life for a while.
+Kyoto blends centuries of tradition almost seamlessly with the modern efficiency we have come to expect in Japan.

 3. Florence, Italy